 9.2 The metaphorical language of record reviews

 The purpose of journalistic performance criticism, it by now surely goes without saying, is to promote and reward the most persuasive normative performances and to discourage everything else.
 Performance critics are thus people with a particularly strong sense of what is normative and a particularly acute ear for what is not.
 They acquire these by extensive listening, checked against the values in which they were brought up as musicians or music-lovers.
-If they have degrees in music this upbringing may have included familiarity with quite sophisticated historical and critical musicology and music theory; or if not then familiarity with more popular studies of music history and performance.
+If they have degrees in music this upbringing may have included familiarity with quite sophisticated historical and critical musicology and music theory.
 They are likely to be, or at an earlier stage in life to have been, frequent attenders at concerts (in the case of record critics) and listeners to recordings (in the case of concert critics).
 They generally know many performers, composers and other gatekeepers well.
 They are in every sense insiders, an in-group within an in-group, deeply imbued (perhaps deeper than any) with WCM ideology and norms.
 For us, then, what they write about performance is likely to be particularly revealing.

 What follows in this section, based on the words of a still-smaller subset (those who review classical recordings), shows their words in an unflattering light.
 The words are theirs, it’s true, but I can’t claim not to be implicated: I share this background with them; I know where they’re coming from; I’ve written like this myself.
-People like us, greatly advantaged in so many ways through being educated into a sense of western culture, belonging within it, feel entitled to judge.
+People like us, greatly advantaged in so many ways, educated into a sense of white western culture, belonging within it, feel entitled to judge.
 I do it again and again throughout this book, perhaps (we’ll see) nowhere more than in this and the next section.
 True, I use this sense of entitlement to judge the system in which I’ve lived (comfortably); and/but (it’s both), I know whereof I speak when it comes to prejudice.
 You’ll have to bear that in mind.
-The exclusion of difference is practised by WCM to such an extent that few who are not white, male and middle or upper class have enough interest in it to be in a position, or even to be bothered, to call it out.
+The exclusion of difference is practised by WCM to such an extent that few who are not already insiders have enough interest in it to be in a position, or even to be bothered, to call it out.

-What we’ll see in this section continues to develop the theme that was emerging through chapters 6 and 7, and that will be reinforced in the chapters that follow: WCM is ideologically a microcosm of the ideology of elite, western, capitalist culture, and indeed one of the very clearest examples of it.
-Here, in the writings of performance critics, and especially record critics (those most thoroughly implicated in the values of the commercial WCM business, that is, of musical capitalism), we see its assumptions and prejudices displayed more explicitly than anywhere.
+What we’ll see in this section continues to develop the theme that was emerging through chapters 6 and 7, and that will be reinforced in the chapters that follow: WCM is ideologically a microcosm of elite, western, capitalist culture, and indeed one of the very clearest examples of it.
+Here, in the writings of performance critics, and especially record critics (those most thoroughly implicated in the values of the commercial WCM business), we see its assumptions and prejudices displayed more explicitly than anywhere.

 Performance from their perspective requires constant and intense vigilance: comparing the current to the recent past, seeking out the non-normative, pointing to it and writing in such a way as most effectively to discourage it.
 Their scrutiny therefore reaches down to the smallest details of a performance in order to draw our attention to anything that differs from their expectations.